Michorlab/evo_sim/README.md

 # evo_sim

-This software package is a framework for simulating stochastic evolutionary processes.
+This C++ software package is a framework for simulating stochastic evolutionary processes.
 Currently it implements both branching process and Moran process simulations.
 However, this software can be modified to implement arbitrary birth-death processes, while retaining the same input/output and multithreading structures.
 Similarly, additional output data writers, mutational behaviors, reproduction strategies, inheritance models, and clone-associated data (such as barcodes) can be added to the software while retaining the functionality of the rest of the software.
 The strength of this package is its modularity and ease of customization.

+## Compiling
+Run make from the command line in the evo_sim directory.
+A build directory containing the executable will be created.

 ## Command-line interface and file types
 The command line call format is: evo_sim -i [input file path] -o [output file folder path] -m [simulation type] -n [number of threads]